Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Background and Motivation

 To learn about how current LLM Chatbot applications perform under these unstable network conditions, we conducted a measurement study on one of the most popular tools to build LLM Chatbot, ChatGPT API.

 \mypara{Measurement Testbed} We emulate an unstable network by connecting a Macbook 2023 M2 laptop to the hotspot of iPhone 11 using Mint LTE service in North America as shown in Fig. ~\ref{fig:emulation}.
 We put the phone inside an office and walked around outside the office (within 30m).
 Meanwhile, on the laptop, we run an automated bash script that repetitively starts 30 GPT API sessions using the same prompt with the ``streaming'' option enabled.
 The prompt was set to ``Count to 80, with a comma between each number and no newlines.
 E.g., 1, 2, 3, $\cdots$'' for controlled outputs.
 We record packet arrivals with tcpdump~\cite{tcpdump} with the interface flag set to ``any''.
 To record token arrival times, we slightly modified the sample Python script provided in OpenAI documentation~\cite{openai_example}.

 \mypara{Findings} The packet trace shows that the data is transmitted through encrypted TLS protocol (over TCP).
 Performance-wise, under this unstable network condition, compared with the reference of connecting laptop directly to high-speed wifi in the office, the 95\% token rendering stall\footnote{We defined stall as inter-token gaps larger than 200ms.
-This follows from works in video streaming~\cite{stall, cheng2023grace}.} increased from 377ms to 3483ms and from 1501.4ms to 2924.4ms, respectively for model "GPT-3.5-turbo" and "GPT-4", under an average network loss rate of 10.5\% and 15.8\%\footnote{Note that this packet loss rate is the rate perceived by the OS.}.
+This follows from works in video streaming~\cite{stall, cheng2023grace}.} increased from 377ms to 3483ms and from 1501.4ms to 2924.4ms, respectively for model "GPT-3.5-turbo" and "GPT-4", under an average network loss rate of 10.5\% and 15.8\%.

 We provide a detailed analysis of a single trace to show why there is potential for improvement in Fig. \ref{fig:api}.
 As the packet arrival graphs show on the left, some packets (red-circled) were lost and retransmitted.
 However, many packets containing later tokens arrived before the retransmission packets, which arrived much later at around the 9th second due to the unstable connection.
 The impact of this ``retransmission blocking future token rendering'' is severe, as shown on the right-hand side.
 No tokens were rendered from the moment these packets were lost until the retransmission came through in the 9th second.
 While many packets arrived after the loss, all of the tokens contained inside were blocked by the lost packets.
 Thus, a stall lasted almost 5 seconds purely due to the transmission glitch, even though new tokens kept arriving during that period.